Multi-party republic headed by president

 Since 2015, Algeria has increased protectionist measures to both limit its import bill and to encourage the domestic development of non-oil and gas industries.
 Indeed, in January 2018 the Government imposed an indefinite suspension on the importation of around 850 products (subject to periodic review).

-Algeria and Morocco don't get on
+Tension between Algeria and Morocco

 Relations began to sour almost immediately after Algeria finally won its independence from its former French colonial masters.
 In October 1963, Morocco attempted to annex parts of two Algerian provinces.
 The short border conflict that followed was called "the Sand War", and saw the involvement of several foreign powers including Cuba, which backed Algiers.
 The conflict was resolved in Algeria's favour, recognising pre-conflict frontiers.
 But suspicion has simmered severe since.

 The issue of Western Sahara is at the core of the bitterness between the two countries.
 Algeria was furious at Morocco's annexation of the territory in 1975 following its evacuation by Spain.
-In fact, Algerian president Houari Boumediene ordered the expulsion of 350,000 Moroccans in the wake of Morocco's so-called "Green March" of November 1975.
+In fact, Algerian president Houari Boumediene ordered the expulsion of 350,000 Moroccans in the wake of Morocco's so-called "Green March"of November 1975.
 Rabat had encouraged hundreds of thousands of Moroccans to advance across the border into Western Sahara to help expedite the Spanish withdrawal.
 Morocco later gained control over most of the territory. (*See Western Sahara page.)

-Algeria has no territorial claims on Western Sahara itself, but was averse to any of its neighbours annexing such a large territory and it has supported the Polisario Front of the native Sahrawi people in their fight to found an independent nation.
+Algeria has had no territorial claims on Western Sahara itself, but was averse to any of its neighbours annexing such a large territory and it has supported the Polisario Front of the native Sahrawi people in their fight to found an independent nation.